liuh886/jekyll-snow-dem/project-background.md

 - Passive microwave observations has coarse (~25km) footprints and lack of mountains.
 - Airborne Lidar system is accurate but local interest.

-ICESat's elevations are first compared to the DEM elevations to retrieve snow depth by Désirée Treichler.
+**ICESat**'s elevations are first compared to the DEM elevations to retrieve snow depth by Désirée Treichler.
 She found that the main source of uncertainty lies with ICESat's large footprints and the terrain variation therein within the reference DEM: spatially varying , systematic vertical bias severely hamper accurate estimation.
 Now what if there is new ICESat-2 and high quality DEM nowadays?

  * Treichler, D., & Kääb, A. (2017). **Snow depth from ICESat laser altimetry—A test study in southern Norway**. *Remote Sensing of Environment*, *191*, 389–401. https://doi.org/10.1016/j.rse.2017.01.022

 - Shu, S., Liu, H., Frappart, F., Huang, Y., Wang, S., Hinkel, K. M., Beck, R. A., Yu, B., Jones, B. M., Arp, C. D., Wang, L., & Ye, Z. (2018). **Estimation of snow accumulation over frozen Arctic lakes using repeat ICESat laser altimetry observations – A case study in northern Alaska**. *Remote Sensing of Environment*, *216*, 529–543. https://doi.org/10.1016/j.rse.2018.07.018
   - For the regions with abundant frozen lakes, using repeat ICESat altimetry observations can derive snow accumulation information with r of 0.88 and RMSE of 5 cm.

-Microwave radar in C-band (Sentinel-1) is a ideal solution for snow depth: 6 days revisit period, 2-satellites with long-term continuity, 5 m x 20 m resolution.
+**Microwave radar in C-band (Sentinel-1)** is a ideal solution for snow depth: 6 days revisit period, 2-satellites with long-term continuity, 5 m x 20 m resolution.
 A team from Leuven University has done extensive work.

  * Lievens, H., Demuzere, M., Marshall, H.-P., Reichle, R. H., Brucker, L., Brangers, I., de Rosnay, P., Dumont, M., Girotto, M., Immerzeel, W. W., Jonas, T., Kim, E. J., Koch, I., Marty, C., Saloranta, T., Schöber, J., & De Lannoy, G. J. M. (2019). **Snow depth variability in the Northern Hemisphere mountains observed from space**. *Nature Communications*, *10*(1), 4629. https://doi.org/10.1038/s41467-019-12566-y
      * by cross-polarized backscatter algorithm , C-SNOW retrieves snow depth in mountainous areas with the large scale (1 km).
 Sentinel-1 reveals the spatial detail and the elevation profile of snow depth by resembling with reanalysis data.